Program Suspension (266 mg) (Canada)This page contains information on Program Suspension (266 mg) for veterinary use.

 - Direction and dosage information for Program Suspension (266 mg)

-introductionNovartis Animal Health encourages you to take the time to read this package insert which describes the once-a-month use of PROGRAM (lufenuron) suspension for flea prevention and control.
+INTRODUCTION: Elanco Canada Limited encourages you to take time to read this package insert which describes the once-a-month use of PROGRAM (lufenuron) suspension for flea prevention and control.
 Preventing flea infestations is important in maintaining your cat’s good health and grooming.

 DOSAGE: PROGRAM Suspension is to be administered orally, once a month, to cats six weeks of age and older, at the recommended minimum dosage rate of 30 mg lufenuron per kilo of body weight.
 See the recommended dosage schedule below:

-All dogs and cats inhabiting the same household must receive PROGRAM Tablets [dog] or PROGRAM Suspension [cat].
-Failure to treat all of the pets in the household may result in sub optimal flea control caused by re-infestation from untreated animals.
+All dogs and cats inhabiting the same household must receive PROGRAM Tablets [dog] or PROGRAM suspension [cat].
+Failure to treat all pets in the household may result in sub optimal flea control caused by re-infestation from untreated animals.
 PROGRAM should be used as part of a comprehensive flea control plan under the direction of a veterinarian.

 The development-inhibiting effect of this drug occurs when the adult flea is exposed through the blood meal to lufenuron present in the animal’s blood.
 Eggs and larvae from adult fleas exposed to lufenuron in this manner fail to develop properly and die.
 Because female fleas must feed on blood before they can lay eggs, entire populations of immature life stages are eliminated, resulting in flea control.